Newterm/szarp/README.md

 **SZARP** is developed and deployed for *Debian GNU/Linux*, but should compile and run on any modern Linux distribution on *i386*, *amd64* and *armel/armhf* architectures.
-Client applications can also be run on *Windows XP/Vista/7* machines with NTFS filesystem.
+Client applications should also run on *Windows XP/Vista/7* machines with NTFS filesystem.